samirmartins/pydaq/paper/paper.md

 ![Step Response GUI - Arduino.\label{fig:step_arduino}](../docs/img/step_response_arduino_gui.png){ width=20%, height=20%}

 Here the user can define when the step will be applied, as well as where data will be saved.
-\autoref{fig:data_sent} and \autoref{fig:step_data} shows data that were empirically-acquired with PYDAQ.
-In the figures the user will find labels, function (Sending Data/Data Acquisition/Step Response), device/channel (for NIDAQ boards) or COM port used (for Arduino devices).
+\autoref{fig:data_sent} and \autoref{fig:step_data} show data that were empirically-acquired with PYDAQ.
+In the figures the user will find labels, functionality (Sending Data/Data Acquisition/Step Response), device/channel (for NIDAQ boards) or COM port used (for Arduino devices).